Skip to content

 7. Complete the rest of the Two-Factor Authentication setup as directed.

-8. Register for GitHub Student Benefits (this will give you access to the GitHub Copilot AI assistant within VS Code).
-FYI - there is a document in myMiami called "Enrollment Verification" that seems to work for this.
+8. Register for GitHub Student Benefits here in order to enable access to the GitHub Copilot AI assistant.
+If needed, there is a document in myMiami called "Enrollment Verification" that seems to work for the verification requested by GitHub.

 9. Once your student benefits have been approved, log in to GitHub and click on your profile icon.
 Choose Your Copilot from the menu to claim Copilot access.